Ajibade Omolade

-Ajibade Aji Omolade (born June 12, 1984) is a Nigerian footballer.
+Ajibade Omolade (born 12 June 1984) is a Nigerian former professional footballer who played as a left-back.

 Career

 Nigeria

 Omolade began his professional career with El-Kanemi Warriors in Maiduguri Borno state.
 He moved to Enyimba International F.C.
 As the club captain Omolade lead the team to African champions league twice and he won the CAF Champions League in 2003 and 2004.
 He also won The CAF Super Cup two times with the club.

 Germany

 He first moved out of Nigeria In July 2007, he was on trial at 1.
-FC Köln. in Germany, later he returned to Nigeria to join his old club Enyimba International F.C. he played a few matches there and later the club loaned him out to Gombe United F.C. in the Nigerian Premier League.
+FC Köln. in Germany, later he returned to Nigeria to join his old club Enyimba International; he played a few matches there and later the club loaned him out to Gombe United F.C. in the Nigerian Premier League.